JonesStefan/netCoreWebApiWinService/README.md

 # Code

-now we are ready to do the code changes in program.Main we make the requried changes to have the
+now we are ready to do the code changes in program.Main we make the requried changes to have the Api check if it should run as a service or a console application.

 ```csharp
 using System.Diagnostics;